pudly/schmopera-hugo/content/articles/il-postino.md

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1574136735/media/2019/11/VAOperaIlPostino-0137_n4xpp4.jpg){{% /md %}}

-<figcaption>Daniel Montenegro (Mario) in _Il Postino_, Virginia Opera, 2019.
+<figcaption>Daniel Montenegro (Mario) in Il Postino, Virginia Opera, 2019.
 Ben Schill Photography courtesy of Virginia Opera.</figcaption>
 </figure>

 A less obvious, but equally wise choice made by the composer is to cast his two leading roles, Neruda, and the titular Postman, as tenors.
 The effect, emphasized by the similarity in timbre of Melo's voice as Neruda and that of Daniel Montenegro in the role of Mario, is one of a man and his clone.
 Montenegro's voice is a slightly brighter, slightly more youthful version of Melo's.
 In their sublime Act I duet, where Neruda is teaching Mario the power of metaphor, their voices wind around each other, climbing ever higher in a Straussian climax.